 - one bunch of fresh oregano, leaves cleaned removed from stem, and finely chopped

 In a gallon plastic bag squeeze the juice of the lemons.
-Add in enough olive oil that the bag is filled about 2-3 inches from the bottom.
+Add in enough olive oil that the bag is filled about 1 inch from the bottom.
 Add lots of salt and ground pepper.
 Vigorously shake the bag and taste the mixture.
 It should have a strong flavor of lemon and be a bit salty.
 Remember this is a marinade and is coating your chicken.
 You don’t want bland chicken!
 Add in your oregano and shake again.
 If it’s flavored to your liking add in the cubed chicken.
 Seal the bag and squeeze to coat all pieces.
 Let the chicken marinate for 30-60 minutes.
 Take out the pieces and put them on wooden skewers.
 (I soak my skewers in water for at least an hour to cut back on them burning) Place the kabobs on a preheated grill.
 They typically take around 20-25 minutes on a grill heated to 375 degrees.
 Turn them often so they don’t burn and I usually dump the rest of the marinade on right at the beginning of their cook time to really pump up the flavor.
 Serve them with the tzatziki sauce, pita bread, and a simple greek salad.
 This dinner is a major hit even with picky eaters.

 These recipes came from two places.
 My fabulous uncle gave me the recipe for the chicken and the tzatziki from the most amazing Greek cook book that I found online with recipes compiled by the Greek Orthodox Church of South Carolina.
 After all, the best recipes usually come from family, or from church ladies!
 Just sayin!
 I hope you enjoy this dish and if you have any questions, just holler!
 Thanks for Dishin with me today and in the words of my Greek friends, Opa!